 A tax deferred retirement account is a financial account where your contributions can grow tax deferred until they are withdrawn.
-Traditional IRAs, Annuities and 401(k)’s… Read the rest
+Traditional IRAs, 401(k)’s, and … Read the rest

 On January 19, 2015, Cleveland Attorney Elizabeth L. Perla of the Law Offices of Randall M. Perla spoke to residents of the Franciscan Village of Cleveland, Ohio, which offers independent living for seniors.
 At the talk, Ms. Perla touched upon issues of Medicaid, including the use of Medicaid to pay for long-term nursing care, eligibility for Medicaid and Medicaid planning opportunities.
 She also reviewed basic estate planning documents including the Health Care Power of Attorney and Living Will, Financial Power of Attorney, Living Trust and Last Will and Testament.
 The session gave residents… Read the rest

 It is certainly true that no one likes to think about death or dying.
 But it is also true that everyone dies, and unfortunately some leave this earth far too soon.
 Estate Planning is not morbid.
 It is responsible.
 We don’t avoid buying health insurance because it reminds us that we may get sick.
 In the same way, we should not avoid estate planning.
 After all, estate planning is an insurance policy for our loved ones.

 Remember, estate planning isn’t for you, it is for the people you leave behind.